 Galbraith’s Union Hotel/Inn

-Rebuilt further off the road, last recorded as standing in 1988.
+The building itself was last recorded as standing in 1988.

 Recorded as Bee-Hive and Beehive Hotel and was located in Cressy Street.

 First record was in the Government Gazette of January 1877 and The last record was in September 1880.

 Charles Willoughby was listed as running the Hotel throughout its existence.